This is a guest post by: Kelly Holland.

 4. Print Out Pictures

 We know that you have plenty of pictures on your phone.
 But they can be hard to appreciate and look at when stored in a device.
 Consider using an easy picture printing app that will help you print those favorite pictures to have in your new space.
 Hang pictures of family, friends, and a favorite pet on the fridge to bring those familiar faces into your everyday life.
 Purchase a few nice frames for special pictures that you want to showcase in your new space.
 Even create a gallery wall that will help your new place feel even more like home.

 5. Add Scent to Your Space

 Does lavender always make you think of your sister?
-Or perhaps the scent of home baked cookies from the oven brings back great memories from grandma’s kitchen?
-Consider incorporating these favorite scents to your space in an effort to make it feel more like home.
+Or perhaps the scent of home-baked cookies from the oven brings back great memories from grandma’s kitchen?
+Consider incorporating these favorite scents into your space to make it feel more like home.
 Walking into your new space after a long day and being engulfed in scents from back home will help bring comfort without even realizing it.
 Other ways to add scent include purchasing a favorite perfume or cologne that a loved one wears.
 To be reminded of that person even if they aren’t physically there.

 Your new space should be a place of refuge.
-Where you can come in after a day at work and enjoy your time to unwind.
-Consider placing family pictures throughout the space.
-As well as pictures of a favorite landscape in an effort to make your space more like home.
+Where you can come in after a day at work and enjoy your time to unwind, consider placing family pictures throughout the space.
+As well as pictures of a favorite landscape to make your space more like home.
 Adding scents from home as well as favorite plants will help create a more inviting space as well.
 Finally, make sure that your home is filled with comfortable pieces that will help you relax.
 This can include; blankets, throws, and pillows as an easy way to make a space feel more like home.